.:DID THE WATCHTOWER REALLY SAY THE END WOULD COME IN 1975?

 Then, in talks and in the literature, the Watchtower Society began putting the blame for their false prediction on the rank-and-file Jehovah’s Witnesses by saying that we read more into the 1975 date than what the Society had stated, and that this was the reason we were disappointed.
 They went on to say that those who had built their lives around the anticipated fulfillment of a “specific date” had not followed the counsel of Jesus:

-This kind of revisionist history was slowly “fed” to the masses so that what they had drummed into our heads about 1975, was somehow turned around, and they managed to convince the remaining Jehovah’s Witnesses that the belief that Armageddon would come in 1975 had really been our own idea in the first place — that it had never been taught to us by the Watchtower Society.
+This kind of revisionist history was slowly fed to the masses so that what they had drummed into our heads about 1975 was somehow turned around.
+They managed to convince the remaining Jehovah’s Witnesses that the belief that Armageddon would come in 1975 had really been our own idea in the first place — that it had never been taught to us by the Watchtower Society.
 I heard stories of pioneers who had faithfully put in thousands of hours preaching the Watchtower message, throwing down their Watchtower book bags, saying, “I’ve had it!” and walking away from the Watchtower Organization.
 2.

 FOR MORE INFORMATION SEE:

 1.Many Jehovah’s Witnesses came into the organization after the height of the hype of the 1975 belief, and some after it was over.